JoshuaEstes/pms/docs/index.md

   * Easy upgrade PMS
   * Preview and switch themes
   * Easy Plugin enabled and disable
-* Focus on using environment varables to modify functionality of PMS
+* Focus on using environment variables to modify functionality of PMS
-* Easy Uninstall process that leaves your system in the orginal state before installing PMS
+* Easy Uninstall process that leaves your system in the ordinal state before installing PMS
 * Easy to extend and overwrite any file, even the PMS core
 * [View All Features](/pms/features.html)